GlobeletJS/tile-gl/src/line/README.md

 [line casings]: https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/#paint-line-line-gap-width

 ## Serialization
-The beauty of instanced rendering for lines (as pointed out by [Rye Terrell][Terrell 1], is that we only need to upload a single buffer containing the line vertices.
+The beauty of instanced rendering for lines
+([as pointed out by Rye Terrell][Terrell 1]) is that we only need to upload a single buffer containing the line vertices.

 Rendering of one instance needs to consider four points: the endpoints of the current segment, plus the endpoints of the adjacent segments (for computing